espressif/esp-at/docs/en/Compile_and_Develop/How_to_clone_project_and_compile_it.rst

    Project configuration - Home window

-You are using this menu to set up project-specific configuration, e.g. changing :term:`AT port` pins, enabling Classic Bluetooth function, etc. If you made no changes, it will run with the default configuration.
+You are using this menu to set up project-specific configuration, e.g. changing AT port pins, enabling Classic Bluetooth function, etc. If you made no changes, it will run with the default configuration.

 .. _build-project-build-the-project: